secona/bambangshop/README.md

 3. Singletons ensure single instance, but it doesn't solve thread safety.
 In contrast, a DashMap provides a thread-safe implementation of HashMaps.
 This means Dashmaps are preferred over manually locked singletons for scalable, thread-safety data access.

 #### Reflection Publisher-2
+1. Repository handles database operations like fetching, saving, and updating data, while service handles business logic.
+Only using model means we mix database logic and business logic, making code harder to maintain.
+Testing is also harder since the logics are tightly coupled.
+In other words, harder to swap components with different implementation.
+2. Each model would have to handle multiple responsibilities which increases complexity.
+Tightly coupled interactions complicates maintainance, leading to potential issues when scaling the codebase.
+3. Yes, Postman enhances collaboration by allowing teams to share collections.
+Its team feature ensures seamless synchronization of workspaces, making testing and API documentation more efficient for all team members.

 #### Reflection Publisher-3